dualspiral/Hammer/README.md

 #### Contributions

-I welcome contributions from anyone wishing to contribute - though note while this is still in fairly early stages (though working on Bukkkit) things may changes.
+I welcome contributions from anyone wishing to contribute - though note while this is still in fairly early stages (though working on Bukkit) things may change.